Humdiess/sampahisasi/README.md

 flutter pub run flutter_launcher_icons
 ```
 ## License

-This project is licensed under the MIT License.
+This project is licensed under the
+**Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.

+You may use, modify, and share this project **for non-commercial purposes only**.